-Data archiving in online repositories has become more popular in recent years, a trend resulting from a combina-293 tion of improvements in technology for sharing data, an increase in omics-scale data sets, and an increasing number of 294 publisher and funding organizations who encourage or mandate data archiving (Nosek et al., 2015; Whitlock, 2011; 295 Whitlock et al., 2010).
-Data repositories are large databases that collect, manage, and store data sets for analysis, 296 sharing, and reporting.
-Repositories may be either subject- or data-specific, or cross-disciplinary general repositories 297 that accept multiple data types.
+Data archiving in online repositories has become more popular in recent years, a trend resulting from a combination of improvements in technology for sharing data, an increase in omics-scale data sets, and an increasing number of publisher and funding organizations who encourage or mandate data archiving (Whitlock et al. 2010; Whitlock 2011; Nosek et al. 2015).
+Data repositories are large databases that collect, manage, and store data sets for analysis, sharing, and reporting.
+Repositories may be either subject- or data-specific, or cross-disciplinary general repositories that accept multiple data types.
 Some are free and others require a fee for depositing data.
-Journals often recom-298 mend appropriate repositories on their websites, and these recommendations should be consulted when submitting 299 a manuscript.
-Three commonly used general purpose repositories are Dryad, Zenodo, and Figshare; each of these 300 creates a DOI that allows data and code to be citable by others.
-Before choosing a repository, researchers should 301 explore commonly used options in their specific fields of research.
-302
+Journals often recommend appropriate repositories on their websites, and these recommendations should be consulted when submitting a manuscript.
+Three commonly used general purpose repositories are Dryad, Zenodo, and Figshare; each of these creates a DOI that allows data and code to be citable by others.
+Before choosing a repository, researchers should explore commonly used options in their specific fields of research.

-When data, code, software, and products of a research project are archived together, these are termed a "research compendium" (Gentleman and Lang, 2007).
-Research compendia are increasingly common, although standards for what is included differ between scientific fields.
-They provide a standardized and easily recognisable way to organize the digital materials of a research project, which enables other researchers to inspect, reproduce, and extend research (Marwick et al., 2018).
+When data, code, software, and products of a research project are archived together, these are termed a "research compendium" (Gentleman and Lang 2007).
+Research compendia are increasingly common, although standards for what is included in research compendia differ between scientific fields.
+They provide a standardized and easily recognisable way to organize the digital materials of a research project, which enables other researchers to inspect, reproduce, and extend research (Marwick et al. 2018).

-In particular, the Open Science Framework (OSF; http://osf.io/) is a project management repository that goes beyond the repository features of Dryad/Zenodo/Figshare to integrate and share components of a research project using collaborative tools.
-The goal of the OSF is to enable research to be shared at every step of the scientific process-from developing a research idea and designing a study, to storing and analyzing collected data and writing and publishing reports or papers (Sullivan et al., 2019).
+In particular, the Open Science Framework (OSF; http://osf.io/) is a project management repository that goes beyond the repository features of Dryad, Zenodo, and Figshare to integrate and share components of a research project using collaborative tools.
+The goal of the OSF is to enable research to be shared at every step of the scientific process-from developing a research idea and designing a study, to storing and analyzing collected data and writing and publishing reports or papers (Sullivan et al. 2019).
 OSF is integrated with many other reproducible research tools, including widely used pre-print servers, version control software, and publishers.